andyeske/How-to-CAD-Fusion-360/README.md

 *	A cake
 *	A pencil (using an engineering drawing)

 **To do (optional):** Create a presentation (Powerpoint/Google Slides) and title it “Projects Portfolio”.
-There, add 3 slides, one for each designed item, with pictures and a short description of the Solidworks skills employed to during the design process.
+There, add 3 slides, one for each designed item, with pictures and a short description of the Fusion 360 skills employed to during the design process.

 **Session Recordings:** To be posted.